asibo09/asibo09/README.md

 ## 🚀 About Me

-🧑‍💻I’m currently studying Computer Science and Engineering at University of Bologna.
+👨🏻‍💻I’m currently studying Computer Science and Engineering at University of Bologna.
 Alongside my studies, I work as a tutor, helping middle and high school students with homework and study support.

 ---